 Requirement Description:

 NRF is expected to be able to ensure that NF Discovery and registration requests are authorized as specified in TS 33.501 [3], clause 5.9.2.1.

+The NRF verifies that the values of the parameters in the Nnrf_NFDiscovery_Request received from the NF Service Consumer match with the values of those parameters in the profile of the NF Service Consumer.
+The NRF checks that the values of the authorization parameters in the NF (Service) Profile of an NF Service Producer allows an NF Service Consumer to discover the NF Service Producer.
+In the response message, the NRF returns information of those NF Service Producer instances that the NF Service Consumer is authorized to discover, as specified in the TS 33.501 [3], clause 13.3.1.3.

 The NRF authorizes the Nnrf_NFDiscovery_Request.
 Based on the profile of the expected NF/NF service and the type of the NF service consumer, the NRF determines whether the NF service consumer is allowed to discover the expected NF instance(s).
 If the expected NF instance(s) or NF service instance(s) are deployed in a certain network slice, NRF authorizes the discovery request according to the discovery configuration of the Network Slice, e.g. the expected NF instance(s) are only discoverable by the NF in the same network slice as specified in TS 23.502 [4], clause 4.17.4.

+Based on operator's policies, a discovery request not including the requester's information necessary to validate the authorization parameters in NF Profiles may be rejected or accepted but with only returning in the discovery response NF Instances whose authorization parameters allow any NF Service Consumer to access their services.
+The authorization parameters in NF Profile are those used by NRF to determine whether a given NF Instance / NF Service Instance can be discovered by an NF Service Consumer in order to consume its offered services (e.g. "allowedNfTypes", "allowedNfDomains", etc.), as specified in TS 29.510 [5], clause 6.2.3.2.3.1, Note 12.

-Threat References: TR 33.926 [6], clause H.2.2.1, No slice specific authorization for NF discovery Test Case:
+Threat References: TR 33.926 [6], clause H.2.2.1, Authorization of NF discovery based on Authorization Parameters

+Test Case:

-Test Name: TC_DISC_AUTHORIZATION_SLICE_NRF
+Test Name: TC_DISC_AUTHORIZATION_ALLOWED_PARAMETER

 Purpose:

-Verify that the NRF under test does not authorize slice specific discovery request for the NF instance which is not part of the requested slice, according to the slice specific discovery configuration of the requested NF instance.
+Ensure that the NRF being tested does not authorize a discovery request from an NF instance that lacks the correct authorization provided in the request, based on the allowedXXX parameters provided in the NF profile.

 Procedure and execution steps:

 Pre-Conditions:

 - Test environment with the NF1 and NF2, which may be simulated.

-- The NF2 is configured with a list of S-NSSAI, which contains slice A but not slice B.

-- The NF1 is configured as a NF instance belonging to slice B and is connected in emulated/real network environment.

-- The NF1 and NF2 is successfully authenticated with the NRF under test.
+- The NRF documentation provides information on whether unauthorized requests are rejected or accepted, but only returns NF Instances in the discovery response whose authorization status is specified.
+If this is configurable, the tester is required to test both options.

+- If the NRF under test does not support parameters from the allowedList in the table below, the test steps regarding this parameters are not applicable.

 Execution Steps